SoniaRMK/WeConnect-ReactJS/README.md

 For convenience, we have a live API server running on Heroku for the application to make requests against.
 You can view [the API spec here](https://github.com/SoniaRMK/WeConnect/tree/WeConnectAPI-DB) which contains all routes & responses for the server.

+To make requests to this API, go to `package.json` found in the root folder of the project and change `proxy` settings to `https://weconnect-flask-api.herokuapp.com`

  ## Functionality overview

  WeConnect provides a platform that brings businesses and individuals together.